thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-12-07-thoughtworks-arts-rixc-art-science-festival.markdown

 We are excited to announce a special Art-A-Hack™ in collaboration with CYBERFEST at the Cyland Media Art Lab in St. Petersburg Russia on January 21, 22, 28, and 29, 2018.

 {% include image file='dual-brains.jpg'
-   caption='Dual Brains performance from Art-A-Hack Summer 2016' %}
+   caption='Dual Brains performance from Art-A-Hack Summer 2016' alt='Two people sharing a 3D-printed brain computer interface with projected visuals behind them' %}

 The topic of this year’s program is “Weather forecast: digital cloudiness,” and we will bring together artists and technologists to build projects exploring this theme.